thinger-io/Docs/Hardware/ClimaStick/README.md

 </p>
 - BAT header is connected to a lithium battery charger that can manage 3.7Vdc, 500mah Li-Po / li-ion batteries charge and discharge process.

-&#9888; if you are ussing different battery, plug it on VIN connector.
+&#9888; if you are ussing a different battery, plug it on VIN connector.

 &#9888; if cell voltage flows under 3.6V, an authomatic battery protection circuit will power off the system.

  - To load a battery, connect it on BAT heather and power on the ClimaStick through USB / VIN connectors.
-The battery charger will manage the charging voltage to increase live battery and stops charging cycle when voltage ups to 4.2Vdc.
+The battery charger will manage the charging voltage to increase life battery and stops charging cycle when voltage ups to 4.2Vdc.

- - Never use a computer USB port to battery charging, it could damage your computer’s circuitry.
+ - Never use a computer USB port to charge batteries, it could damage your computer’s circuitry.

 #### EXENCION OF RESPONSABILITY